PairZhu/McdrCmdSuggest/README.en.md

 1. Download the latest version of McdrCmdSuggest from [Modrinth](https://modrinth.com/mod/mcdrcmdsuggest) or [GitHub Releases](https://github.com/PairZhu/McdrCmdSuggest/releases).
 2. Place the downloaded jar file into the `mods` folder of your Minecraft server.
 3. Install the corresponding MCDR plugin on the server (needs to be installed separately).
+4. Restart the server.

 ## 📝 Usage

-This mod needs to be used together with the MCDR plugin on the server.
-When you join a server with the plugin installed, MCDR commands will be automatically registered as native Minecraft commands, and you can use the Tab key for command completion.
+Enter existing MCDR commands in the standard Minecraft command format starting with `/`, then use the Tab key in-game for command completion.
+For example, `/!!help`, `/!!MCDR xxx` (no need to configure other plugins or modify plugin code).

 ## 🔍 Comparison with Other Mods